pandamusrex/pandamusrex-zelle-payments-for-woocommerce/readme.txt

 Yes.
 When the administrator receives notification of the Zelle payment they need to manually promote the associated order in WooCommerce.

 == Changelog ==

+= 1.6.0 =
+* Move QR code display to after customer has placed order

 = 1.5.0 =
 * Rename plugin